gesina/typography_talk/README.md

 # Material on a Talk about Typography

-This is the material for a talk about typography held at the 3.
+This is the material for a talk about typography held in German at the 3.
 GPN (private) converence of the F3L-Community, 11.06.2016, University of Regensburg.

 It is meant as a short reference and overview on what typographical topics could and should be considered when creating documents of any type.
 A couple of tipps for common applications are included.